system-er/Easy-Voxels-GDExtension/README.md

 the gdextension creates a new Node VoxelEngine.
 for build with scons fill godot-cpp version 4.4.1 into directory godot-cpp
 for use of the binaries put into bin-directory.
-to test the demo create a bin-directory in demo and put the binaries there.

 ![Pic1](gdexample/pic1.jpg)